Discover the hidden treasure of Tulum- Kaan Luum Lagoon

 Entrance cost and facilities at Kaan Luum

-The cost of entrance is a very reasonable 50 pesos for swimming.
-If you want to dive it is 150 pesos.
+The cost of entrance is a very reasonable 100 pesos for swimming.
+The entrance price recently went up to pay for major restoration work and improvements.

 Facilities at Laguna Kaan Luum